alwinb/html-parser/README.md

 for handling a stream of input tokens, with one method for each token-type:

-{ writeTag, writeEndTag, writeComment, writeData, writeSpace, writeEOF }
+{ writeTag, writeEndTag, writeDoctype, writeComment, writeData, writeSpace, writeEOF }

 The return value of each of the write* methods is used as feedback to the caller.
 This is used to pass a small amount of contextual information from the TreeBuilder back into the Preprocessor and the Tokeniser.

+The TreeBuilder is derived from a declarative schema.
+It implements a well-behaved formalism that specifies invariants on the resulting DOM-tree and _in addition_ also specifies how misplaced and mismatched tokens in the token stream should be handled.

 ### interface TokenHandler

 - writeTag (node)
 - writeEndTag (endTag)
+- writeDoctype (doctype)
 - writeComment (mDecl)
 - writeData (buffer)
 - writeSpace (buffer)